 All of Planète Chocolat’s products are non-GMO, made with 100% cocoa butter, and are free of preservatives and artificial colors.
 And they’re surprisingly well-priced at 42.75€ for 500 g of choose-your-own pralines or 72.00€ for a full kilo.
 They also offer a 250 g box for under 30.00€, as well as a variety of pre-selected Belgian truffles, pralines, sugar-free chocolates, macarons, and even chocolate spreads for Nutella lovers looking for a more upscale experience :)

-Florists are notoriously shady, so Robert and I find it frustrating to organize gifts for occasions back home like birthdays and Mother’s Day, and we’re often in the market for after-the-fact “thank you” gifts for people who’ve hosted us when we’re abroad.
-Planète Chocolat’s chocolate delivery service is our new go-to for these situations!
+Florists are notoriously shady, so I find it frustrating to organize gifts for occasions back home like birthdays, and I’m often in the market for after-the-fact “thank you” gifts for people who’ve hosted me when I’m abroad.
+Planète Chocolat’s chocolate delivery service is my new go-to for these situations!

 The presentation was wonderful with the chocolates arriving in this sumptuous velvet bag!
 It also contained a personalized note with a list of all the varieties of pralines that were included in the box… which was super helpful considering there were 42 different types!